Suzette Quintanilla: 1996-present: Management at Q-Productions and Selena Museum

-Suzette questioned why she couldn't follow in the footsteps of A.B. or Perez, who continued working in music after Selena's death.
-She admitted that she had no desire to perform with anyone else, leaving her unsure of what path to take.
-Recognizing this uncertainty, Abraham gradually began mentoring her in the business side of the music industry.
-Suzette began marketing artists for Q-Productions, including a then-unknown Jennifer Peña.
-She selected the name and conceptual direction of Mariposa (1999), Peña's third studio album.
-Suzette explained that the title symbolized Peña's artistic growth and personal evolution as a performer.
-Suzette oversees the styling and wardrobe for musicians under Q-Productions, as well as their merchandising, designing artwork, and developing concepts for music videos.
-Suzette was dissatisfied with earlier art direction, she took on the role herself at Abraham's encouragement.
+Suzette wondered why she could not follow A. B. or Perez, who continued working in music after Selena's death.
+She said that she had no desire to perform with anyone else, and was unsure what path to take.
+Abraham gradually began mentoring her in the business side of the music industry.
+Suzette began marketing artists for Q-Productions, including Jennifer Peña.
+She selected the name and concept of Mariposa (1999), Peña's third studio album.
+Suzette said that the title symbolized Peña's artistic growth and evolution as a performer.
+She oversaw the styling, wardrobe and merchandising of Q-Productions musicians, designing artwork and developing concepts for music videos.
+Suzette, dissatisfied with earlier art direction, took on the role with Abraham's encouragement.

-Abraham informed Suzette of his intention to eventually step down from the business and designated her as his successor.
-By March 2005, Suzette had assumed leadership and management of Selena's image branding.
-She oversees all marketing and merchandising initiatives related to the singer.
-Additionally, Suzette manages other Q-Productions musicians, including Isabel Marie, Los Tres Reyes, and Jorge Roel y Potrillo, and develops other emerging musical acts.
-In 1998, the family expanded Q-Productions and opened the Selena Museum; in 2019, it had attracted 22,000 visitors.
-Initially, Suzette believed opening a Selena museum was a great idea, but she found the experience emotionally difficult and, at times, deeply saddening.
-She expressed that visiting her office at the museum was emotionally challenging, as display cases of Selena's outfits constantly surrounded her.
-Over time, however, her outlook shifted as she observed the admiration of visitors expressed while engaging with the museum.
-Seeing their happiness helped her adopt a new perspective, making the experience more manageable and meaningful, and she began frequently engaging with visitors.
+Abraham told Suzette about his intention to eventually step down from the business, and designated her as his successor.
+She had assumed the leadership and management of Selena's image by March 2005, and oversees marketing and merchandising initiatives related to the singer.
+Suzette also manages other Q-Productions musicians, including Isabel Marie, Los Tres Reyes and Jorge Roel y Potrillo, and develops other emerging musical acts.
+In 1998, the family expanded Q-Productions and opened the Selena Museum; in 2019, it had 22,000 visitors.
+Suzette initially thought that opening a Selena museum was a good idea, but found the experience emotionally difficult and deeply saddening.
+She said that visiting her office at the museum was emotionally challenging, since display cases of Selena's outfits surrounded her.
+Over time, however, her outlook changed as she saw the admiration of visitors to the museum.
+Their happiness gave her a new perspective, and she began engaging with visitors.